comet-dot-photos/comet-dot-photos/README.md

 for the Rosetta Mission).
 <https://www.comet-toolbox.com/shapeViewer.html>.

-## Credits

-Comet.photos was developed by MIT undergraduate Daniel Kurlander under the guidance of Jason Soderblom, Abhinav Jindal, and Samuel Birch.
-David Kurlander contributed additional features for v2.

 ## How to Report Issues

 To report issues or seek support, please use the **Issues** tab of the GitHub repository.